alneberg/CONCOCT/doc/source/complete_example.rst

 This documentation page aims to be a complete example walk through for the usage of the CONCOCT package version |version|.
-It assumes you have successfully gone through the installation description found in the README.
+It assumes you have successfully gone through the :ref:`installation` description.

 Required software
 -----------------